 Daniel’s career began at NASA’s Johnson Space Center, where he provided tech support to Mission Control.
 An introduction to shell scripting ignited an enjoyment of programming that led to exploring half a dozen languages.
 Daniel has been a successful podcaster, hosting several hundred episodes of his self-produced shows.
 He contributed regularly to NMX (nee BlogWorld) and was recognized for his talent when NMX contracted him to write their book on podcasting, The Ultimate Guide to Becoming a Podcaster.
 He came into affiliate marketing via print-on-demand, when a popular P.O.D. company launched their affiliate program in 2005.
 Ever since, affiliate marketing has been the foundation upon which other endeavors have rested (affiliate marketing helped support the podcasts and the books).

 Daniel and his wife, Angela, raise two kids in the Houston suburbs.
-In his spare time, he enjoys gaming on the Xbox One (which ostensibly belongs to the children), exploring modernist cooking techniques, and counting down the days until the next Star Wars movie.
+Away from Apogee, he is enrolled at Southern New Hampshire University, working toward a B.A. in Creative Writing & English, with a focus on Fiction Writing.
 He is working on a trilogy of fantasy/sci-fi novels, which will be completed any day now—depending on one’s definitions of “working on” and “any day now”.
 The hat has been mostly permanently semi-retired.